hunter-teacher-cert/reg_assignments-jkimbxv/final/notes.md

 * only 1 kid can step off of the tape at a time
 * Sorting
 * make notes of all the movements we needed
-* distribute coding tasks into groups based on movements needed
+* distributge coding tasks into groups based on movements needed